Monday 15 July 1940

 During the day, the Luftwaffe loses a bomber, while the RAF loses four Hurricanes.
 Several of the RAF fighters crash on landing.
 Despite the weather, the RAF flies 470 sorties.

 European Air Operations: The RAF sends Hampden bombers from Hemsworth airfield to raid Wilhelmshaven.
-The targets are the battleship Tirpitz, still under construction, and the Admiral Scheer.
+The targets are the battleship Tirpitz, still under construction, and Admiral Scheer.
 The raid faces fierce anti-aircraft fire and the British lose four bombers, with many of the rest damaged, while missing the ships.

 The Italians raid Gibraltar with S.82 bombers.